CrunchyData/pgCompare/README.md

 - source-name:  User defined name for the source.
 - source-password:  Database password.
 - source-port:  Database port.
+- source-schema:  Name of schema that owns the tables.
 - source-sslmode: Set the SSL mode to use for the database connection (disable|prefer|require)
 - source-type:  Database type: oracle, postgres
 - source-user:   Database username.